abcxyz/secure-setup-terraform/README.md

 ## Linters

-'lint-local-exec' is a linter built to find calls to the 'local-exec' provider in a set of Terraform files
+'lint-terraform' is a linter built to find calls to the 'local-exec' and 'remote-exec' providers in a set of Terraform files

-'lint-setup-terraform' is a linter built to find calls to the 'hashicorp/setup-terraform' action from a GitHub workflow
+'lint-action' is a linter built to find calls to the 'hashicorp/setup-terraform' action from a GitHub workflow

 ## Composite Action